 January 26 @ 1:00 pm - 3:00 pm

-It is now conventional wisdom to focus on the wealth of the top 1%—especially the top 0.01% percent—and how the ultra-rich are concentrating income and prosperity while incomes for most other Americans are stagnant.
-But the most important and widening gap in American society is between the upper-middle class – the top 20% – and everyone else.
-Those at the top of the income ladder are becoming more effective at passing wealth to their children, and – through zoning laws, schooling, occupational licensing, college application procedures, and the allocation of internships – more effective at keeping others from getting it.
+We know about the one percent.
+The ultra-rich.
+The billionnaire class.
+But author Richard Reeves writes it’s the upper middle class that matters most.
+Those top twenty percent of earners are becoming more effective at passing wealth to their children, and – through zoning laws, schooling, occupational licensing, college application procedures, and the allocation of internships – more effective at keeping others from getting it.
 In his new book, Dream Hoarders: How the American Middle Class is Leaving Everyone Else in the Dust, Why That is a Problem, and What to Do About It, Richard Reeves argues that we can do much more to protect opportunity for all and prevent the United States from becoming the very class-based society that early Americans rebelled against.